Natural-born-citizen clause (United States): 1900s

 Frederick van Dyne, the Assistant Solicitor of the U.S. Department of State (1900–1907) indicated that children of citizens born outside the United States are also considered citizens.
 In 1904, he published a textbook, Citizenship of the United States, in which he wrote:

 There is no uniform rule of international law covering the subject of citizenship.
 Every nation determines for itself who shall, and who shall not, be its citizens. ...
 By the law of the United States, citizenship depends, generally, on the place of birth; nevertheless the children of citizens, born out of the jurisdiction of the United States, are also citizens. ...
 The Constitution of the United States, while it recognized citizenship of the United States in prescribing the qualifications of the President, Senators, and Representatives, contained no definition of citizenship until the adoption of the 14th Amendment, in 1868; nor did Congress attempt to define it until the passage of the civil rights act, in 1866. ...
 Prior to this time the subject of citizenship by birth was generally held to be regulated by the common law, by which all persons born within the limits and allegiance of the United States were deemed natural-born citizens.

-It appears to have been assumed by the Supreme Court of the United States in the case of Murray v.
+It was assumed by the Supreme Court of the United States in the case of Murray v.
 The Charming Betsy (1804) 2 Cranch (6 U.S.) 64, 119, 2 L.Ed.
 208, 226, that all persons born in the United States were citizens thereof. ...
 In M'Creery v.
 Somerville (1824) 9 Wheat.
 (22 U.S.) 354, 6 L.Ed.
 109, which concerned the title to land in the state of Maryland, it was assumed that children born in that state to an alien were native-born citizens of the United States. ...
 The Federal courts have almost uniformly held that birth in the United States, of itself, confers citizenship.